Jamie Fobert Architects

 Architect

 Morgan studied at Sheffield University and the Mackintosh School of Architecture, Glasgow.
-His work experience has included shadowing the architects and engineers at Sheffield City Council and working as an Architectural Assistant on small commercial and private residential projects for young practice StateStudio.
-Morgan joined Jamie Fobert Architects in September 2018, bringing with him a real passion for drawing, model making and design.
-His projects in the studio have included a new art centre inside the Shredded Wheat Factory in Welwyn Garden City and our £35.5m redevelopment of the National Portrait Gallery.
+He joined Jamie Fobert Architects as a Part II Architectural Assistant in September 2018, bringing with him a real passion for drawing, model making and design.
+His projects in the studio have included a new art centre inside the Shredded Wheat Factory in Welwyn Garden City and our major redevelopment of the National Portrait Gallery, including oversight of works to the Weston Wing.
 Morgan completed his Part III studies at the University of Westminster and he qualified as an Architect in 2021.
+Two years running, Morgan acted as one of the practice’s Mentors for the Accelerate Scheme.
+He has a keen interest in sustainability and natural materials and is a member of the JFA Sustainability Working Group.
+Morgan is currently working on our new Maggie’s Centre for Coventry.

 Olivia Holt